 To help you with the assignment, all lecture slides, videos, screencasts, and code have been uploaded.
 This weekend we'll also update the C++ reference guide.

 Our first lecture is on Tuesday, starting at 3:30 pm at 380-380C (location below).
 The start time is not 3:00 as indicated on explorecourses.
 We'll discuss logistics, the goals of the class, the history and philosophy behind C++, and begin our first program in Standard C++.
 See you there!

-CS106L is a companion class to CS106B and CS106X that offers a more complete exploration of the C++ language.
+CS106L is a companion class to CS106B and CS106X that offers a more complete exploration of the modern C++ language.
 We have an exciting quarter ahead of us!
-Over the next 10 weeks we will touch on some fundamentals of the C++ programming language before quickly progressing on to cover more advanced concepts.
+Over the next 9 weeks we will touch on some fundamentals of the C++ programming language before quickly progressing on to cover more advanced concepts.
 Our focus will be on developing practices coherent with the philosophy and style of the C++ ecosystem.
 By the end of the quarter, you will be equipped to use this powerful language and its surrounding community as a tool to solve any meaningful problems you decide to tackle in the future!

-The class is intended to be useful to any student who has taken or is currently taking CS106B (or equivalent).
-In particular, we won't go through basic C++ syntax.
-If you have any questions about the prerequisites for this class, don't hesitate to reach out to me.
+The class is intended to be useful to any student who has taken or is currently taking CS106B/X (or equivalent).
+The schedule is aligned with the content in CS106B, so we encourage you to take this class if you are enrolled in CS 106B/X. If you have any questions about the prerequisites for this class, don't hesitate to reach out to us.